etw4-blip/q1991q/README.md

           $timeout = [int]${{ inputs.session_timeout }}
           if ($timeout -lt 10 -or $timeout -gt 360) {
-            Write-Error "Timeout must be between 10 and 360 minutes" exit 1
+            Write-Error "Timeout must be between 10 and 360 minutes" Write-Output "::error::Session timeout must be between 10 and 360 minutes" exit 1
           }
           Write-Host "Session will timeout after $timeout minutes"